mmore500/signalgp-lite/joss/paper.md

 ### Changing Enviroment Problem

-The Changing Enviroment Problem consisted of K number of enviromental signals (2, 4, 8, 16) that organisms had to learn to call a unique signaling instruction for. `signalgp-lite` managed 100% of the results, even suprassing SignalGP in signal reproduction in the K=16 case (100% vs 32% average).
+The Changing Enviroment Problem consisted of K number of enviromental signals (2, 4, 8, 16) that organisms had to learn to call a unique signaling instruction for. `signalgp-lite` managed 100% of the results, even suprassing SignalGP in signal reproduction in the `K=16` case (100% vs 32% average).
-This is hypothesised to be due to a difference in how mutation parameters are defined and not due to an implementation difference.
+This is hypothesised to be caused by differences in how mutation parameters are defined across both libraries, and not due to implementation discrepancies.

 ### Contextual Signal Problem